 290 Meditation: Intermediate Practicum.
-Fall (4), Spring (4).

 Explore the effects of meditation through daily practice of specific techniques from various religious, spiritual, and secular frameworks.
-The techniques selected will vary according to instructor, Mindfulness, meditation and contemplative practices have been shown to foster wellbeing.
+The techniques selected will vary according to instructor.
+Mindfulness, meditation and contemplative practices have been shown to foster wellbeing.
 This course is an opportunity to research the effects for yourself.

 292 Sacred Life-stories in Asian Religious Traditions.
-Spring (4).

-Sacred life-stories told in the form of biographies, hagiographies, or autobiographies offer their audiences-both historical and presentday readers-critical resources for understanding and interpreting religious worlds.
+Sacred life-stories told in the form of biographies, hagiographies, or autobiographies offer their audiences-both historical and present-day readers-critical resources for understanding and interpreting religious worlds.
 Consists of a close reading of a broad range of life-stories from Buddhist, Hindu, and Chinese religious traditions.
-Offered in alternate years.